shashankmadala/my-lumin-website/codebase.md

       {
         id: "5.1",
         title: "Understanding Bias in AI",
-        duration: "40 min",
+        duration: "25 min",
         article: `Bias in Artificial Intelligence (AI) systems refers to instances where the decisions or predictions made by AI models are unfairly influenced by skewed or incomplete data.
 Understanding bias is critical for creating AI systems that are accurate, fair, and inclusive.

   What Causes Bias in AI?
   Bias in AI usually stems from problems in the data or the way the model is developed.
 Common causes include:

   1. Biased Training Data:
-  • If the dataset reflects societal biases or lacks diversity, the AI will likely replicate those biases
+  • If the dataset used to train the AI reflects societal biases or lacks diversity, the AI will likely replicate those biases
   • Example: A hiring algorithm trained on data from a predominantly male workforce might favor male candidates

   2. Incomplete Data:
   • Missing or underrepresented groups in the dataset can lead to unfair outcomes
-  • Example: Facial recognition systems performing poorly on certain skin tones due to lack of diverse training images
+  • Example: Facial recognition systems that perform poorly on certain skin tones due to a lack of diverse training images

   3. Human Bias:
   • Developers' assumptions and decisions can inadvertently introduce bias